Next >

 Embodiment (2023), is a work comprising free-standing paper figures (embodiments), performance and moving image.

-Over time the small autobiographical drawings became life-sized figures that I call embodiments.
-Once cut out and stood upright, they appeared to have their own agency and to speak their own narratives.
-It became clear to me that they should be untethered from my past.
+I was surprised that they seemed to have agency and to speak their own narratives, quite apart from my own.
+It became clear that they should be untethered from my past.

-In 2022 I invited five members of Three Score Dance, Brighton to come to my studio and choose the embodiment they felt drawn to and through a series of exchanges, attempt to attune to and communicate with their paper figure and form a ‘telepathic’ connection.
-To ask the embodiment who they were, what they might feel and to ‘hear’ what they had to say.
-My role was to witness, support, and keep a safe, confidential space for the participants.
+In 2022 I invited five members of Three Score Dance, Brighton to come to my studio and choose the 'embodiment' they felt drawn to.
+They were told that the 'embodiments' were ‘real’ but of a different order of experience.
+Although they could not move or speak they might be able to feel touch and hear voices.
+They were not to be used as props or extensions of the human participants and that both human and paper body retained their integrity.
+Through a series of exchanges the participants were asked to attune to their paper 'embodiment' and form a ‘telepathic’ connection.
+To ‘hear’ what they had to say.
+My role was to witness and support.

 Images from the filmed exchanges between human and embodiment